pandaa880/sports-leagues-sporty-group/README.md

 - **Test Coverage Reports**: Generate and monitor test coverage reports
 - **CI/CD Integration**: Set up automated testing in CI/CD pipelines

+## Deployment

+The application is deployed using Netlify's continuous deployment pipeline:

+### Deployment Process

+- **Hosting**: The application is hosted on Netlify at [https://phenomenal-cassata-b2a3f3.netlify.app/](https://phenomenal-cassata-b2a3f3.netlify.app/)
+- **Continuous Deployment**: Automatic deployments are triggered when changes are merged to the `main` branch
+- **Build Process**: Netlify automatically runs the build process defined in the project configuration

+### Deployment Steps

+1. Make changes to the codebase
+2. Create a pull request to the `main` branch
+3. Review and approve the pull request
+4. Merge the pull request to trigger automatic deployment
+5. Netlify builds and deploys the application to production

 ### API Caching Strategy

 The application implements a sophisticated multi-level caching strategy using the Cache Storage API and Service Workers: